KCLibrary/docs.kclibrary.org/community-reference/job-career.md

 Library networking resources: Library card number and PIN required for online databases.
 Don't have a card?
 [Sign up here for a digital card](https://www.kclibrary.org/services/ecard) and get instant access to our digital resources!

 - [Peruse this list of items in our catalog](https://kclibrary.bibliocommons.com/user_lists/1008261729) that you can check out.
 They may help you get over the networking hump (or slump)!
-- [Lynda.com](https://kclibrary.org/research-resources/research-databases/lyndacom): Watch high-quality instructional videos on career networking, setting up a LinkedIn profile, or any other aspect of job searching.
+- [LinkedIn Learning](https://kclibrary.org/research-resources/research-databases/linkedinlearning): Watch high-quality instructional videos on career networking, setting up a LinkedIn profile, or any other aspect of job searching.
 - [Learning Express Library](https://kclibrary.org/research-resources/research-databases/learningexpress-library): If you need more help designing a professional online profile, check out the e-book "Social Networking for Career Success."
 - [UniversalClass](https://kclibrary.org/research-resources/research-databases/universal-class): "Successfully Networking Your Career" and "Social Media 101" are 2 self-paced courses that focus on networking and social media management for building your professional network.
 Work through the tutorials and submit small assignments and quizzes to get feedback from the course facilitator.